// LIVE MARKET DATA

 Live Service

 Games designed to generate ongoing revenue through updates, battle passes and cosmetics.
 Fortnite, FIFA Ultimate Team, GTA Online are examples.
-Investors love live service because it smooths revenue across the year instead of one launch spike.
+Investors love live service because it smooths revenue across the year.

 RSI

 Relative Strength Index — a momentum indicator from 0–100.
-Above 70 = overbought (price may pull back).
-Below 30 = oversold (possible buying opportunity).
+Above 70 = overbought.
+Below 30 = oversold.
 Visible in the technical analysis panel above.

 Short Interest

 How many shares investors are betting against.
-GameStop's 2021 short squeeze happened because short interest was over 100% — when the price rose, shorts had to buy back fast, causing a price explosion.
+GameStop's 2021 short squeeze happened because short interest was over 100% — when the price rose, shorts had to buy back fast.

 EBITDA